PoisotLab/ms_betacov_mapping/README.md

 @Becker2022OptPre from `https://www.viralemergence.org/betacov` on Apr.
 2022,
-and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling and competence assays since the emergence of SARS-CoV-2).
+and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling and competence assays since the initial data collection).
 The original database was assembled by a combination of data mining and literature surveys, including automated alerts on the "bats" and "coronavirus" keywords to identify novel empirical evidence of bats-betacoronaviruses associations; this yielded a total of 126 known hosts, 47